How to Calculate Annual Percentage Rate (APR)

-This hub is all about APR.
-What APR is, why we use APR, some limitations of APR, and an example of how to calculate the APR.
+This article is all about APR—what APR is, why we use APR, some limitations of APR, and an example of how to calculate the APR.

 Why Use APR?

-Remember when you were studying addition in school, your teacher always says do not add "apples" and "oranges" because they are different kinds of fruits.
+Remember when you were studying addition in school, your teacher always tells you not to add "apples" and "oranges" because they are different kinds of fruits.
 This concept also applies when comparing two different things.
 Instead of thinking of them "apples" and "oranges," you would do better to think of them as "fruits."

 APR describes the interest rate for the year (annualized), rather than just a monthly or daily rate.
 If all things are equal (fees, costs, etc.), you want to choose the loan with the lowest APR.
 The loan with the lowest APR implies that the interest payments the bank charges you over a specified period of time is the least among the other choices.